EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.cell.md

 ### tools.cell.sprintf2cell

 Generate a cell array of string using sprintf.
-Package: Util.cell Description: Generate a cell array of strings using the sprintf function, where the sprintf arguments, per string in cell is
+Package: Util.cell Description: Generate a cell array of strings using the sprintf function, where the sprintf arguments, per string in cell is taken from a row in a matrix.